run-ai/docs/docs/admin/runai-setup/config/allow-external-access-to-containers.md

 | LoadBalancer | Exposes the service externally using a cloud provider’s load balancer. | Only available with cloud providers |

-See [https://kubernetes.io/docs/concepts/services-networking/service](https://kubernetes.io/docs/concepts/services-networking/service/#publishing-services-service-types){target=_blank} for further details on these four options.
+See [https://kubernetes.io/docs/concepts/services-networking/service](https://kubernetes.io/docs/concepts/services-networking/service/#publishing-services-service-types){target=_blank} for further details on these options.